 Ignoring your roof: Inspect your roof while you’re cleaning the gutters and look for loose shingles and signs of wear.
 We have a problem with moss in my part of the world and it wreaks havoc on roof shingles.
 So, while up on the roof, we also apply a moss inhibitor once a year.

-Cozying up with your plantings: Trim the plants and trees to keep them from touching the house.
+Cozying up with your plantings: Use tree loppers and pruners to trim the plants and trees to keep them from touching the house.
 A tree growing too close to your home’s foundation can cause the house to shift and result in a major repair to the foundation.
 Also, plants that are touching your house can cause damage to the siding, not only by scratching and rubbing, but encourage damp spots that could mildew.

 Allowing paint to peel: Keep a coat of good paint on your house.
 This will protect the materials below the paint from dry rot.